serghei-pv/myServer/README.md

 <li>Mongodb </li>
 </ul>

-I created my server, that helps the user communicate with the database and between clients.
+I created a backend, that helps the user communicate with the database and between clients.
-For more information, head over to my [nerdquiz.online repository] (https://github.com/serghei-pv/nerdquiz.online)
+For more information, head over to my [nerdquiz.online repository](https://github.com/serghei-pv/nerdquiz.online)

 ## Author